shuang26/tp/docs/DeveloperGuide.md

 | `*`      | daycare teacher                      | print a list of students with their emergency contacts as a PDF                            | have a copy for quick reference in case of a power outage |

 ### Use cases

-(For all use cases below, the **System** is the `CareBook` and the **Actor** is the `Daycare Teacher`, unless specified otherwise)
+(For all use cases below, the **System** is the `CareBook` and the **Actor** is the `Daycare Teacher`, unless specified otherwise.)<br>

-**Use case: UC1 - Add a New Student Record**
+#### Use case: UC1 - Add a New Student
 **MSS**

-1. User enters the add command with student details.
+1. User requests to add a student.
-2. System validates student details.
+2. CareBook validates student details (student name, parent name, student ID, phone number, email address and address).
-3. System adds the new student record.
+3. CareBook adds the new student.
-4. System confirms successful addition.
+4. CareBook confirms successful addition.

     Use case ends.

 **Extensions**
 * 2a.
-System detects an invalid student ID,
+CareBook detects an invalid  student name, parent name, student ID, phone number, email address, or address.
     * 2a1.
-System displays “Please enter a valid student ID”
+CareBook displays an error message.

-    Use case ends.
+      Use case resumes from step 1.

 * 2b.
-System detects an invalid contact number
+CareBook detects a duplicate student ID.
     * 2b1.
-System displays “Please enter a valid contact number”
+CareBook displays an error message.

-    Use case ends.
+      Use case resumes from step 1.

 * 2c.
-System detects a duplicate student ID
+CareBook detects an incorrect command format or unknown command.
   * 2c1.
-System displays “Please enter a student ID that has not been assigned to another  student”
+CareBook displays an error message.

+    Use case resumes from step 1.

+#### Use case: UC2 - Edit a Student
+**MSS**
+1. User requests to edit a student with new details by using student ID.
+2. CareBook verifies that the student exists.
+3. CareBook updates the student with the new details.
+4. CareBook confirms successful edit.

    Use case ends.

-* 2d.
-System detects an incorrect command format
-  * 2d1.
-System displays “Command should be in the format: “add sn/StudentName pn/ParentName p/ParentPhoneNumber id/StudentID”
+**Extensions**

+* 2a.
+CareBook detects an invalid student ID or is unable to find student ID.
+    * 2a1.
+CareBook displays an error message.

-    Use case ends.
+      Use case resumes at step 1.

-* 2e.
-System detects an invalid command
+* 2b.
+CareBook detects an incorrect command format or unknown command.
-  * 2e1.
-System displays “Unknown command.
-Please type "help" to see a list of commands”
+    * 2b1.
+CareBook displays an error message.

-    Use case ends.
+      Use case resumes at step 1.

-**Use case: UC2 - View the Instruction Guide**
+#### Use case: UC3 - Delete a Student

 **MSS**

-1. User enters the command help.
-2. System displays a list of all commands, their respective parameters, and an example of usage.
+1. User requests to delete a student by student ID.
+2. CareBook verifies that the student exists.
+3. CareBook removes the student.
+4. CareBook confirms successful removal.

    Use case ends.

 **Extensions**

 * 2a.
+CareBook detects an invalid student ID or is unable to find student ID.
+    * 2a1.
+CareBook displays an error message.

+      Use case resumes at step 1.

-System detects an invalid command
+* 2b.
+CareBook detects an incorrect command format or unknown command.
-  * 2e1.
-System displays “Unknown command.
-Please type "help" to see a list of commands”
+    * 2b1.
+CareBook displays an error message.

-    Use case ends.
+      Use case resumes at step 1.

-**Use case: UC3 - Display All Student Records**
+#### Use case: UC4 - View All Students

 **MSS**

-1. User enters the command list.
+1. User requests to list all students.
-2. System displays a list of all students.
+2. CareBook displays a list of all students.

    Use case ends.

 **Extensions**

 * 2a.
-System detects an invalid command
+CareBook detects an empty list of students.
-  * 2e1.
-System displays “Unknown command.
-Please type "help" to see a list of commands”
+    * 2a1.
+CareBook displays an error message.

       Use case ends.

-**Use case: UC4 - Remove a Student Record**
+#### Use case: UC5 - Find a Student by Student ID

 **MSS**

-1. User enters the command remove <studentID>
+1. User requests to find a student by student ID.
-2. System verifies that the student ID exists.
+2. CareBook verifies that the student exists.
-3. System removes the student record.
+3. CareBook retrieves the student’s details.
-4. System confirms successful removal.
+4. CareBook displays the student’s information.

    Use case ends.

+* 2a.
+CareBook detects an invalid student ID or is unable to find student ID.
+    * 2a1.
+CareBook displays an error message.

+      Use case resumes at step 1.

+* 2b.
+CareBook detects an incorrect command format or unknown command.
+    * 2b1.
+CareBook displays an error message.

+      Use case resumes at step 1.

+#### Use case: UC6 - Mark a Student Attendance as Present

+**MSS**

+1. User requests to mark a student as present by student ID.
+2. CareBook verifies that the student exists.
+3. CareBook updates the attendance record for that student.
+4. CareBook confirms that the student has been marked present.

+    Use case ends.

 **Extensions**

 * 2a.
-System detects an invalid student ID
+CareBook detects an invalid student ID or is unable to find student ID.
     * 2a1.
-System displays “Please enter a valid student ID”
+CareBook displays an error message.

-    Use case ends.
+      Use case resumes at step 1.

 * 2b.
-System detects an incorrect command format
+CareBook detects an incorrect command format or unknown command.
     * 2b1.
-System displays “Command should be in the format: “remove <studentId>””

-    Use case ends.

-* 2c.
-System detects an invalid command
-  * 2c1.
-System displays “Unknown command.
-Please type "help" to see a list of commands”
+CareBook displays an error message.

-    Use case ends.
+      Use case resumes at step 1.

-**Use case: UC5 - View Details of a Specific Student**
+#### Use case: UC7 - Mark a Student Attendance as Absent

 **MSS**

-1. User enters command view <studentID>.
+1. User requests to mark a student as absent by student ID.
-2. System verifies that the student ID exists.
+2. CareBook verifies that the student exists.
-3. System retrieves the student’s details.
-4. System displays the student’s information.
+3. CareBook updates the attendance record for that student.
+4. CareBook confirms that the student has been marked absent.

    Use case ends.

+**Extensions**

 * 2a.
-System detects an invalid student ID
+CareBook detects an invalid student ID or is unable to find student ID.
     * 2a1.
-System displays “Please enter a valid student ID”
+CareBook displays an error message.

-    Use case ends.
+      Use case resumes at step 1.

 * 2b.
-System detects an incorrect command format
+CareBook detects an incorrect command format or unknown command.
     * 2b1.
-System displays “Command should be in the format: “remove <studentId>””
+CareBook displays an error message.

+      Use case resumes at step 1.

+#### Use case: UC8 - Clear All Students

+**MSS**

+1. User requests to clear all students.
+2. CareBook clears all students.

    Use case ends.

-* 2c.
-System detects an invalid command
-  * 2c1.
-System displays “Unknown command.
-Please type "help" to see a list of commands”
+#### Use case: UC9 - View the Instruction Guide

+**MSS**

+1. User requests for help.
+2. CareBook displays a list of all commands, their respective parameters, and an example of usage.

    Use case ends.

-**Use case: UC6 - Mark Student Attendance**
+#### Use case: UC10 - Mark All Students Attendance as Present

 **MSS**

-1. User enters the command mark <studentID>.
+1. User requests to mark all students as present.
-2. System verifies that the student exists.
-3. System updates the attendance record for that student.
+2. CareBook updates the attendance record for every student as present.
-4. System confirms that the student has been marked present.
+3. CareBook confirms that all students have been marked present.

    Use case ends.

 **Extensions**

 * 2a.
-System detects an invalid student ID
+CareBook detects an empty list of students.
     * 2a1.
-System displays “Please enter a valid student ID”.
+CareBook displays an error message.

+      Use case resumes at step 1.

+#### Use case: UC11 - Mark All Students Attendance as Absent

+**MSS**

+1. User requests to mark all students as absent by student ID.
+2. CareBook updates the attendance record for every student as absent.
+3. CareBook confirms that all students have been marked absent.

+* 2a.
+CareBook detects an empty list of students.
+    * 2a1.
+CareBook displays an error message.

+      Use case resumes at step 1.

+#### Use case: UC12 - Export All Students Information

+**MSS**

+1. User requests to export all students information with a filename.
+2. CareBook saves all students information into the directory where the CareBook application is located.

+* 2a.
+CareBook detects an invalid filename.
+    * 2a1.
+CareBook displays an error message.

-    Use case ends.
+      Use case resumes at step 1.

 * 2b.
-System detects an incorrect command format
+CareBook detects an empty list of students.
     * 2b1.
-System displays “Command should be in the format: “remove <studentId>””

-    Use case ends.

-* 2c.
-System detects an invalid command
-  * 2c1.
-System displays “Unknown command.
-Please type "help" to see a list of commands”
+CareBook displays an error message.

-    Use case ends.
+      Use case resumes at step 1.

 ### Non-Functional Requirements
 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to hold up to 50 students without a noticeable sluggishness in performance for typical usage.
 3. System does not take more than 1s to load all data from files when launching.